-Students are excited to be an integral part of the network and aim to be a driving force in shaping and achieving its ambitions.
+Students are an integral part of the network and aim to be a driving force in shaping and achieving its ambitions.
 Aurora’s student group consists of two elected student representatives from each university, who collectively decide on student priorities for their own Aurora activities and on student priorities for the network.
 They are actively involved in the network’s activities and ensure Aurora’s continued student focus.
 The elected chair of the Aurora student group participates as an observer in the General Council and Board meetings.
 The Aurora Universities Network offers a unique opportunity for students to exchange experiences and improve the quality of student representation at each university.

 Students’ current top priorities for the network are: